The Greater Flamingo (Phoenicopterus roseus): The Iconic Wader

 Habitat and Distribution: Where to See Flamingos

-The Greater Flamingo lives in vast, shallow bodies of salt or brackish water: coastal lagoons, salt lakes, deltas, and salt pans.
+The Greater Flamingo lives in vast, shallow, saline, or brackish bodies of water: coastal lagoons, salt pans, deltas, and salt marshes.
 It needs large areas for feeding and isolated islets for nesting, safe from predators.

 Conservation Status